+Table 7 provides a list of ACCOMMODATIONS for ELs.
 The table describes the activities needed before, during, and after testing necessary to administer these accommodations appropriately.
-Accommodations for ELs must be pre-selected for the student in the Accommodations Registration File.
-This information is included in the "before testing" guidance and the corresponding column in the accommodations registration file is also provided.
+Accommodations for ELs must be pre-selected for the student in the SR/PNP.
+This information is included in the "before testing" guidance and the corresponding column in the SR/PNP file is also provided.

-Accommodation Administration Guidelines 7a Extended time Before Testing: Identification for Accommodations Registration File : Student's accommodations registration file must have extended time selected.
-Test Administrator Training: Test Administrators providing this accommodation must review: • Appendix E: Guidance for Selecting and Administering the Extended Time Accommodation.
-During Testing: Students have until the end of the school day to complete a single test section administered during the prescribed testing window.
+Acco ommodation Administration Guidelines 7a Extended time Before Testing: Identification for SR/PNP: Student's SR/PNP must have extended time (SR/PNP Reference selected. СК) Test Administrator Training: Test Administrators providing this accommodation must review: • Appendix E: Guidance for Selecting and Administering the Available on: PARCC & DC Science Extended Time Accommodation.
+Assessments During Testing: Students have until the end of the school day to complete a single test unit administered during the prescribed testing window.
 The amount of time a student receives must be indicated in advance.
-It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test section by the end of the school day.
-7b Word-to-Word Before Testing: Before Testing: Dictionary (English/ Native Language) Identification for Accommodations Registration File: Student's accommodations registration file must have word-to-word dictionary selected.
+It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test unit by the end of the school day.
+7b Word-to-Word Dictionary (English/ Native Language) (SR/PNP Reference CF) Before Testing: Identification for SR/PNP: Student's SR/PNP must have word-to-word dictionary selected.
 Materials: Word-to-word dictionaries are provided to students by their school, based on those used by the student for routine classroom instruction.
-Contact OSSE for guidance on allowable word-to-word dictionaries for DC CAPE assessments.
-During Testing: The student uses a published bilingual, word-to-word dictionary that does not include definitions, pronunciation, phrases, sentences, or pictures.
+Available on: PARCC & DC Science Assessments During Testing: The student uses a published bilingual, word-to-word dictionary that does not include definitions, pronunciation, phrases, sentences, or pictures.
 The student should be familiar with the dictionary they will use during testing.
 Students should be given ample time to complete the test using the accommodation.
 If no printed word-to-word dictionary can be found for a specific language, an electronic translator may be used.
-The device may not connect to the internet or store information, and therefore, webbased translators are not allowed.
+The device may not connect to the internet or store information, and therefore, web-based translators are not allowed.